 - Thoroughly clean surfaces before welding

-- Preheat base material as needed
+- Preheat the base material as needed

 - Maintain proper technique and travel speed